nypeach/garden_journal/chatgpt/master_garden_ai_guide.md

 - Tags are STRING (comma-separated), NOT array
 - Write detailed, descriptive captions for each photo

+**Filenames listed by the user may include probe screenshots; probe screenshots are used for analysis ONLY and must NEVER appear in the `photos` array**

 **🚫 Bad Example**
 ```json
 "photos": [